 Hikes that end at a beach

 A great summer hike should come with a sweet reward in the end.
-And if that reward is beautiful beach to swim and cool off at, then all the better!
+And if that reward is a beautiful beach to swim and cool off at, then all the better!

 Siu Sai Wan to Big Wave Bay

 If you happen to live on Hong Kong Island, the hike from Siu Sai Wan to Big Wave Bay is one of our favourite go-to summer hikes.
-The hike starts from the eastern-end of Hong Kong Island, Siu Sai Wan.
+The hike starts from the eastern end of Hong Kong Island, Siu Sai Wan.
 In fact, to get there you’ll probably need to take a bus as the MTR Island Line ends at Chai Wan.

 The hike has a moderate and gradual incline (that is all shaded), followed by a short and relatively steep flight of steps.
 But after that, it’s all downhill!

-After the half way point, the views of Big Wave Bay are simply fabulous as you begin your descent down to the beach.Sui Sai Wan to Big Wave Bay Hike Guide
+After the halfway point, the views of Big Wave Bay are simply fabulous as you begin your descent down to the beach.Sui Sai Wan to Big Wave Bay Hike Guide

-Trio Beach is a small and easy to access beach in Sai Kung.
-It’s right behind Hebe Haven (Pak Sha Wan) but secluded from plain-sight which makes it perfect.
+Trio Beach is a small and easy-to-access beach in Sai Kung.
+It’s right behind Hebe Haven (Pak Sha Wan) but secluded from plain sight which makes it perfect.